Bellfalasch/Migrate-2-WP/README.md

 ### 0.9.9

 Mostly improvements to the Wash and Clean steps, and general code quality.
-Sqitching out a lot of replace statements with smarter regex.
+Switching out a lot of replace statements with smarter regex.
 Removing commented out code.
 Removing inline style.
 We're finally getting there! =)

 ### 0.9.8